 • Transformational and post-tonal analysis, literature, resonance, and memory in the music of Henri Dutilleux

-• Deconstructing assumptions of hierarchy and standard in theories of musical form through the lens of critical race theory
+• Deconstructing assumptions of hierarchy and standard in theories of musical form

 • Pedagogical approaches to musical form and teacher training